vicr123/docs/docs/thebeat/playing.md

 CDs will be automatically detected and placed under the "Other Sources" tab.
 Clicking on a track from a CD there will add it to the end of the Play Queue.

+For more information about playing CDs, visit [Playing CDs](playing-cds).

 ### Removing Music from the Play Queue

 To remove a track from the Play Queue, right click on the track and select the "Remove from Queue" option.
 To remove everything from the play queue, you can use the "Clear Queue" option.